 Of course, this cleaner is safe to use with any standard cymbals out there, and the recommendation is to use it somewhere outdoors if you can since the odor of the stuff is really strong and if you’re doing it in a bathroom you could get nauseated quickly.

 All in all, this is a great quick product that will give you a quick cleanse of your cymbals, especially if you clean them regularly or you have new cymbals.

-First of all, always check if your cymbals are compatible with the cleaner you’re using (e.g. don’t use high acid cleaners on plated cymbals as that will remove the plating).
+Cymbal cleaners are a necessity for all drummers.
+Always check if your cymbals are compatible with the cleaner you’re using (e.g. don’t use high acid cleaners on plated cymbals as that will remove the plating).
 Also, be prepared to use a lot of little cloths to remove all of the dirt as they get really black and greasy, no matter what product you’re using.